BranchTaken/Hemlock/doc/design/types.md

 ## Atomic types

-The atomic types are monomorphic, immutable, and are the only types which may have unboxed native hardware formats.
+The atomic types are monomorphic, intransitive, immutable, and are the only types which may have immediate native hardware formats.
 Many features of these types have explicit syntax, and further functionality is provided by their respective companion modules in the `Basis` library.

 ### Unit